Boston Terrier Pekingese Mix History/Origin

 Intelligent and playful, Bostinese dogs keep their owners on their toes, often testing boundaries.
 Although they tend to bond closely with one “main person,” they are generally affectionate with all family members and even with strangers when properly introduced.

-The Bostinese can be stubborn and somewhat protective, making consistent training essential.
+The Bostinese is one of the dog breeds that can be stubborn and somewhat protective, making consistent training essential.
 While their loyalty and eagerness to please can aid in training, they require an energetic and patient owner.

 Despite their playful nature, they don’t need extensive exercise or large spaces, making them suitable for both apartments and larger homes.
 However, they crave attention and do not handle being left alone for long periods, which could lead to behavioral issues.